University of Minnesota: Media

+Print

-PrintThe Minnesota Daily has been published twice a week during the normal school season since the fall semester 2016.
+The Minnesota Daily has been published twice a week during the normal school season since the fall semester 2016.
 It is printed weekly during the summer.
 The Daily is operated by an autonomous organization run entirely by students.
 It was first published on May 1, 1900.
 Besides everyday news coverage, the paper has also published special issues, such as the Grapevine Awards, Ski-U-Mah, the Bar & Beer Guide, Sex-U-Mah, and others.

 A long-defunct humor magazine, Ski-U-Mah, was published from about 1930 to 1950.
 It launched the career of novelist and scriptwriter Max Shulman.

 A relative newcomer to the university's print media community is The Wake Student Magazine, a weekly that covers UMN-related stories and provides a forum for student expression.
 It was founded in November 2001 in an effort to diversify campus media and achieved student group status in February 2002.
 Students from many disciplines do all of the reporting, writing, editing, illustration, photography, layout, and business management for the publication.
 The magazine was founded by James DeLong and Chris Ruen.
 The Wake was named the nation's best campus publication (2006) by the Independent Press Association.

 Additionally, the Wake publishes Liminal, a literary journal begun in 2005.
-Liminal was created in the absence of an undergraduate literary journal and continues to bring poetry and prose to the university community.The Wake has faced a number of challenges during its existence, due in part to the reliance on student fees funding.
+Liminal was created in the absence of an undergraduate literary journal and continues to bring poetry and prose to the university community.

+The Wake has faced a number of challenges during its existence, due in part to the reliance on student fees funding.
 In April 2004, after the Student Services Fees Committee had initially declined to fund it, the needed $60,000 in funding was restored, allowing the magazine to continue publishing.
 It faced further challenges in 2005, when its request for additional funding to publish weekly was denied and then partially restored.

 In 2005 conservatives on campus began formulating a new publication named The Minnesota Republic.
 The first issue was released in February 2006, and funding by student service fees started in September 2006.
 The Republic is a biweekly newspaper run entirely by students, reporting on campus, state, and national news with commentary on sports, economics, and arts and entertainment.

 The Republic is a member of the Collegiate Network, a program that includes over 100 publications at colleges and universities around the United States.